The Sun's Supergranulation: Classical fluid theory and phenomenological models

 \subsubsection{Rip currents and large-scale instabilities}

-The first work along this line of thought was published by \cite{cloutman79}.
-He proposed to explain the origin of supergranulation using the physical picture of rip currents on the beaches of oceans: the repeated breaking of waves on beaches induces currents (rip currents) flowing parallel to the coast line.
-On the Sun, he identified breakers with the rising flows of granules breaking into the stably stratified upper photosphere.

-The rip current model provides an illustration of the suggestion of \cite{rieutord2000} that the collective interaction of solar granules may give rise to a large-scale instability driving supergranulation flows.
-The idea finds its root in theoretical work on energy localisation processes in nonlinear lattices \citep{dauxois93} and large-scale instabilities (``negative eddy viscosity instabilities'') of periodic flows, such as the Kolmogorov flow \citep{meshalkin1961,sivashinsky85} or the decorated hexagonal flow \citep{gama94}.
+The first work along this line of thought is due to \cite{cloutman79}, who proposed to explain the origin of supergranulation using the physical picture of rip currents on the beaches of oceans: the repeated breaking of waves on beaches induces rip currents flowing parallel to the coast line.
+On the Sun, he qualitatively associated breakers with the rising flows of granules breaking into the stably stratified upper photosphere.
+This idea provides an illustration of a broader phenomenological suggestion by \cite{rieutord2000} that the collective interaction of solar granules may give rise to a large-scale instability at supergranulation scales.
+The idea finds its root in theoretical work on energy localization processes in nonlinear lattices \citep{dauxois93} and large-scale instabilities (``negative eddy viscosity instabilities'') of flows with particular spatial symmetries, such as the Kolmogorov flow \citep{meshalkin1961,sivashinsky85} or the decorated hexagonal flow \citep{gama94}.
 Asymptotic theory on simple prescribed vortical flows can be performed under the assumption of scale separation \citep{dubrulle91} between the basic periodic flow and the large-scale instability mode.
 In such theories, the sign and amplitudes of the turbulent viscosities is found to be a function of the Reynolds number.
 For instance, an asymptotic theory based on a large aspect ratio expansion was developed by \cite{newell90} for thermal convection.
 In this problem, large-scale instabilities take on the form of a slow, long-wavelength modulation of convection roll patterns.
 Their evolution is governed by a phase diffusion equation with tensorial viscosity.
 In the case of negative effective parallel diffusion (with respect to the rolls orientation), the Eckhaus instability sets in, while the zigzag instability is preferred in the case of negative effective perpendicular diffusion.
 In relation with our earlier discussion of the renormalization of transport coefficients, note that phase-instabilities like this one provide a very clear and quantitative example as to why postulating a generic positive turbulent diffusion to parametrize the effects of small-scale motions on large-scale dynamics is not always appropriate.